Calculus on manifolds of conformal maps and CFT

 Using global derivatives, we can obviously write \beq \nabla_h f(\Sigma) = \int_{z:\vec\p A^-}\dd z\, h(z) \Delta_z^{[A]} f(\Sigma) + \int_{z:\vec\p A^-} \bd\b{z} \,\b{h}(\b{z}) \b\Delta_{\b{z}}^{[A]} f(\Sigma) \eeq for any $h$ holomorphic on $A$.
 Deforming the contours, the analytic properties of the global derivative make it possible to relate it directly to the directional derivative in the direction given by the vector field (in global coordinates) \beq h^{(w)}(z) = \frc1{w-z} \eeq for $w\in\hC\setminus A,\; w\neq\infty$.
 Indeed, we have \beq \nabla_{h^{(w)}} f(\Sigma) = \Delta_w^{[A]} f(\Sigma) + \b\Delta_{\b{w}}^{[A]} f(\Sigma) \eeq and the inverse equation can be written in different ways, for instance: \beq \Delta_w^{[A]} f(\Sigma) = \frc12 \sum_{\pm} e^{\mp i\pi/4} \,\nabla_{e^{\pm i\pi/4}h^{(w)}} f(\Sigma) = \frc1{2\pi} \int_0^{2\pi} d\theta\, e^{-i\theta}\, \nabla_{e^{i\theta}h^{(w)}} f(\Sigma). \eeq

-This in fact suggests that we should define a regularised holomorphic derivative in general, even if there is no global stationarity, as follows, in global coordinates on the Riemann sphere: \beq \Delta^{[A]}_z f(\Sigma) := \lt(\Delta^A_{z;w} f(\Sigma) - \mbox{\rm singular terms about $w=z$}\rt)_{w=z} = \Delta^A_{\infty;z} f(\Sigma) \quad \mbox{(if $\infty \not\in A$)}. \eeq The equality follows from Corollary \ref{corolABgen}: we simply have to evaluate, for $w\in \C$ in the fundamental holomorphy region associated to $[A]$, the contour integral $\int_{z:\vec\p A^-}\dd z\, \frc1{w-z} \Delta_{a;z}^{A} f(\Sigma)$ in two ways: putting $a=\infty$, or putting $a=w$.
+This in fact suggests that we should define a regularized holomorphic derivative in general, even if there is no global stationarity, as follows, in global coordinates on the Riemann sphere: \beq \Delta^{[A]}_z f(\Sigma) := \lt(\Delta^A_{z;w} f(\Sigma) - \mbox{\rm singular terms about $w=z$}\rt)_{w=z} = \Delta^A_{\infty;z} f(\Sigma) \quad \mbox{(if $\infty \not\in A$)}. \eeq The equality follows from Corollary \ref{corolABgen}: we simply have to evaluate, for $w\in \C$ in the fundamental holomorphy region associated to $[A]$, the contour integral $\int_{z:\vec\p A^-}\dd z\, \frc1{w-z} \Delta_{a;z}^{A} f(\Sigma)$ in two ways: putting $a=\infty$, or putting $a=w$.
 In both cases, the contour can be deformed to a small contour surrounding $w$, giving the result stated.
-What we obtain is a function on the Riemann sphere, not a quadratic differential; it is not in general an element of an holomorphic $A$-class.
-However, it indeed specialises to the global derivative (in global coordinates) when there is global stationarity.
-Naturally, Equations (\ref{hwd}), (\ref{ds}) hold as well when there is no global stationarity, using the regularised holomorphic derivative.
+What we obtain is a function on the Riemann sphere (here in global coordinates) that is not naturally a quadratic differential; further it is not in general an element of an holomorphic $A$-class.
+However, it indeed specializes to the global derivative (in global coordinates) when there is global stationarity.
+Naturally, Equations (\ref{hwd}), (\ref{ds}) hold as well when there is no global stationarity, using the regularized holomorphic derivative.

 We now introduce an object associated to the global derivatives that will turn out to play an important role below.
 We know, by Proposition \ref{propog}, that under the conditions of that proposition, $(\p g(z))^2 \Delta_{g(z)}^{[g(A)]} (f\circ g^{-1})(g\cdot \Sigma) = u(z) + \Delta_z^{[A]} f(\Sigma)$ for some $u\in \spa^<(A)$.
 That is, there is an object $u$ that tells us how to transport the global derivative in order to reproduce a change of coordinates around $\Sigma$ under conformal maps that are not M\"obius.
 We refer to this object as the {\em $A$-connection of $f$ at $\Sigma$ associated to a conformal transformation $g:A\to B$}, and denote it by: \beq \conn_{z;g}^{[A]} f(\Sigma) := \Delta_z^{[A]} f(\Sigma) - (\p g(z))^2 \Delta_{g(z)}^{[g(A)]} (f\circ g^{-1})(g\cdot \Sigma). \eeq This, as function of the point $z$ on the Riemann sphere, defines a quadratic differential on $A$.
 It tells us how to transform the global holomorphic derivative upon change of coordinates at $\Sigma$ that are not M\"obius maps -- it is not simply a change-of-coordinate transformation of a quadratic differential, but involves a supplementary term, a quadratic differential on the complement domain.